Create a Website Account - Manage notification subscriptions, save form progress and more.

 More information about recycling and waste programs can be found here.

 The City of Roeland Park is proud to be the first city in the metro area to adopt City-wide curbside glass recycling.
-Service will begin in January 2023.
+Service began in January 2023.
 Recycling glass bottles and jars saves energy and makes a real different in our community!

 Not long ago, KC had one of the worst glass recycling rates in the nation.
 The folks at Boulevard Brewing Company finally got tired of being part of the problem.
 With support from local organizations, they came up with a solution.
 Ripple Glass built a processing facility and placed more than 100 drop-off containers across the city, and eventually the metro area.
 Ripple Glass cleans and crushes recycled glass, which allows it to be re-melted into new jars and insulations by local manufacturers.